henri-avec-un-i/UPC_internship_RPI/readme.md

 ## Documentation

 Mention any extensive documentation available for the project and provide links or instructions on how to access it.
 This could include API documentation, user guides, or additional resources.

-## Contributing

-Guidelines for contributing to the project, including bug reporting, feature requests, and pull requests.
-Specify any coding standards or formatting guidelines to follow.

-## License

-Specify the license under which the code is distributed and provide the terms and conditions for using, modifying, or redistributing the code.

-## Credits

-Acknowledge and give credit to any external libraries, frameworks, or resources used in the project.
-Include links to their respective websites or repositories.

-## Contact Information

-Provide your contact details, such as email or GitHub username, for users to reach out to you with questions, feedback, or issues.

-## Troubleshooting

-Provide troubleshooting tips or workarounds for common problems or known issues with the code.
-Address frequently asked questions to help users overcome any hurdles they may face.

-## Version History

-Optional section to highlight major updates, bug fixes, and improvements in each release of the codebase.